nculwell/MathStudy/SchoolLevel.md

 From the AMS website: "This accessible series brings the beauty and wonder of mathematics to the advanced high school student, the mathematics teacher, the scientist or engineer, and the lay reader with a strong interest in mathematics.
 Mathematical World features well-written, challenging expository works that illustrate the fascination and usefulness of mathematics."

+Here's a link to the whole series on the AMS website: http://bookstore.ams.org/MAWRLD

+Some titles that have caught my attention:

+- Prasolov, *Intuitive Topology*
 - Farmer, *Groups and Symmetry: A Guide to Discovering Mathematics*
 - Farmer and Stanford, *Knots and Surfaces: A Guide to Discovering Mathematics*
-- Prasolov, *Intuitive Topology*

-Here's a link to the whole series on the AMS website: http://bookstore.ams.org/MAWRLD

 ## Cambridge reading list (pre-university)